-2. Does the broker understand your business?
+Does the broker understand and/or specialize in your business?

-3. How long has the broker been doing this and how many restaurants have they sold in the past two years?
+If they specialize in restaurant brokerage, how many restaurants have they sold in the past two years?

 The restaurant industry is ever-changing.
 Concepts, trends, and hot spots are always evolving and transitioning.
 This constant ebb and flow create a ripple effect of frustrations for someone who hasn’t been involved in the industry within the last two to three years.
 Check-in on their tenor and see how recently they closed their latest restaurant deal.